-The Action Plan comprises a list of priority actions and timeframes, categorised according to the Strategy's objectives, and mapped against the six short-term outcomes (Figure 1 on P15).
+The Action Plan comprises a list of priority actions, details who is responsible for delivering each action, and the status of the action.
+Actions are categorised against broad actions and mapped against the six short-term outcomes outlined in the Program Logic (Figure 1, pg 15).